-This draft Plan, if agreed, will guide how our village may change over the next 14 years - and which aspects should remain unchanged.
+This Plan, if agreed, will guide how our village may change in the period to 2036 - and which aspects should remain unchanged.

-That is why it is based on feedback from you.
-You may remember the big public events, like the launch and the residents' guestionnaire.
+It is based on feedback from public events, like the launch and the residents' guestionnaire.
 There has also been a massive amount of research and other work going on behind the scenes - analysing data, commissioning studies and drafting policies.